bymayanksingh/ingress-entry-management/README.md

 ```

 ## File Structure
-- Add a file structure here with the basic details about files, below is the current file structure.
+- Below is the current file structure.

 ```bash
 .